We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 Also, we should observe the guinea pigs when introducing new foods to be able to notice any side effects and act accordingly.

 Here are the top 5 guinea pig products:

 Last update on 2021-11-11 / Affiliate links / Images from Amazon Product Advertising API

 Can guinea pigs eat asparagus?

 Yes, guinea pigs can eat asparagus, because it has nutritional value for these little pets.

-Although asparagus is good for guinea pigs, you should feed your guinea pig with this plant in moderation.
+Although raw asparagus is good for your guinea pig’s health, you should feed your pet with this plant in moderation.

 Introduce the asparagus plant to your rodent gradually and in small amounts, keeping watch of the allergic symptoms.

-Feeding asparagus in excess to guinea pigs makes them consume more fiber and calcium than they need.
+Feeding too much asparagus to guinea pigs makes them consume more fiber and calcium than they need.

 Consequently, they should only eat asparagus once or twice a week and consume ¼ cup of asparagus mixed with other fruits and vegetables.